taylorelley/openf1/src/openf1/services/ingestor_livetiming/README.md

 This module receives, processes, and stores F1 live timing data.<br />
 Live timing data can be ingested during a session (cf. [real_time/](real_time/)) or afterwards (cf. [historical/](historical/)).
+A minimal [live_recorder/](live_recorder/) service is also provided to record the raw feed, ingest it into MongoDB and save the messages as `.jsonStream` files for later use.

 ## Main concepts